 Public Health Leadership Program (GRAD)

-The Public Health Leadership program (PHLP), which is housed in the Gillings School of Global Public Health, is an interdisciplinary academic unit dedicated to providing public health professionals with leadership education to meet the challenges inherent in assuring and improving population health.
+The Public Health Leadership and Practice Department (PHLP), which is housed in the Gillings School of Global Public Health, is an interdisciplinary academic unit dedicated to providing public health professionals with leadership education to meet the challenges inherent in assuring and improving population health.
 PHLP’s mission is to create public health leaders with the vision and ability to anticipate and solve future health challenges wherever they occur throughout the world.

 Master of Public Health (M.P.H.)

 The redesigned UNC Gillings School of Global Public Health’s master of public health (M.P.H.) degree is for individuals who are passionate about solving urgent local and global public health problems.
 With a legacy of outstanding education, cutting edge research and globally-recognized leadership, the UNC Gillings School is creating the next generation of public health leaders through our integrated training curriculum and 21st-century curriculum.
-The Public Health Leadership Program is home to master of public health concentrations in Leadership in Practice, Place-Based Health, and Population Health for Clinicians.
+The Public Health Leadership and Practice Department is home to master of public health concentrations in Leadership in Practice, Place-Based Health, and Population Health for Clinicians.
 Additionally, PHLP also co-leads the Global Health concentration.

 Certificate in Field Epidemiology